-Best Laguiole Style: Laguiole En Aubrac 4-Piece Steak Knives Set
+Laguiole en Aubrac 4-Piece Steak Knife Set

 Authentic Laguiole knives are pieces of art—they are handmade by craftsmen, made with French-sourced wood handles and high-performance Sandvik stainless steel blades.
 The word “Laguiole,” is not trademarked, and many knock-off versions of Laguiole-style knives exist.
 Some only have a presentation case made in France and claim to being “French-crafted,” while the blades are made elsewhere.
 Laguiole En Aubrac knives are made near the village of Laguiole, in the region of Aubrac, France—they are authentically crafted in France by French artisans.